-We now turn to separately measuring the training impact for women in VBT villages versus those who were able to complete the course even when it was outside their village.
+We now turn to separately measuring the training impact for women in VBT villages versus those who were able to complete the course even though they had to commute outside their village to do so.
 This is an important question since one could posit that the latter, who had to overcome distance and boundary access barriers may have been either more motivated or selected in a way that they expected higher program benefits.
-From a policy perspective this is also important: while
+From a policy perspective this is also important: while providing in-village training opportunities did increase take-up substantially, it could be that the additional women who were induced to enroll by lowering access barriers obtained lower benefits which may not be as attractive from a benefit-cost

-&lt;sup>64The impact on each sub-component of these indices are in Appendix Tables B20 and B21.
-An examination of the specific questions in the women's household influence index shows that the negative effects are mostly driven by questions that concern whether women can influence their husbands to start new activities related to tailoring.
+&lt;sup>63An examination of the specific questions in the women's household influence index shows that the negative effects are mostly driven by questions that concern whether women can influence their husbands to start new activities related to tailoring.
 While there is little impact on the index of business confidence, the one question in this index that shows a positive effect is managing financial accounts, which women likely had to do when selling clothes they produced.
 Similarly, there is no significant impact on perceptions about gender roles, on government service usage, or on civic engagement.
 The component analysis, however, shows that there is a significant positive effect on using education and electricity services, as well as correctly identifying political heads of the state, possessing citizenship cards or believing in the citizens' ability to influence their government, and a negative significant effect on using courts or being a member of a political party or NGO.